Solomonmuli/dog-shelter/ReadMe.md

 ----

 ### Description
-This came about tpo help homeless animals get new home, We link up Dogs, cats get new homes.
+This came about to help homeless animals get new home, We link up Dogs, cats get new homes.

 ---